chris-prenissl/chris-prenissl.github.io/_posts/2024-01-07-android-getting-started.md

 ## Technical Requirements
-The most technical expansive tool for Android Development would be _Android Studio_ but with a modern operating system (at least Windows 8, MacOS 10.14 or Linux 64bit) with at least 8 GB RAM you should work fine.
+The most technical expansive tool for Android Development would be _Android Studio_ but with a modern operating system (at least Windows 8, MacOS 10.14 or Linux 64bit) with at least 8 GB RAM you should be fine.

 ## Tools
 There aren't many tools necessary, which makes this part easy.
 Either you install _Java_, _Gradle_,